 I am a scientist studying the physics of materials.
-My research is centered on using light as a means to interrogate and manipulate the behavior of ‘quantum materials’ at their smallest length and time scales.
+I use light to interrogate and manipulate the behavior of ‘quantum materials’ at their smallest length and time scales.

 I am currently a postdoctoral scholar in the Department of Physics at Harvard University.